Rural sociology: United States

-Early Beginnings and Connection with Regular Sociology
+Early beginnings and connection with regular sociology

 Rural sociology has been described as a "truly American invention," as it is a field of study intertwined with specific U.S. historical events and policy interventions.
-U.S. Federal laws passed in the first part of the 20th Century provided dedicated funding for agricultural-related research at U.S. Land-grant university and Agricultural Experiment Stations, including in the field of rural sociology.
+U.S. Federal laws passed in the first part of the 20th century provided dedicated funding for agricultural-related research at U.S. Land-grant university and Agricultural Experiment Stations, including in the field of rural sociology.
 The field emerged with a distinctly applied, social-problems approach.
 Its primary aim was an applied one of "improving the life and well-being of rural people."

 However, if rural sociology is defined as a "spatially oriented" sociology, as it is by many scholars, its intellectual lineage is closely connected to the foundational concerns of the broader discipline, since early European sociologists were preoccupied with the spatial and social transformations brought on by industrialization and urbanization.
 The intellectual frameworks they developed to understand the shift from traditional to modern life were later relied on by some early American rural sociologists.

 One such framework was Ferdinand Tönnies' Gemeinschaft and Gesellschaft.
 Tonnies distinguished between Gemeinschaft (community), characterized by intimate, private, and enduring social ties based on kinship and neighborhood, and Gesellschaft (society), marked by impersonal, mechanical, and fleeting relationships typical of urban capitalism.
 This dichotomy provided a lens for analyzing what was seen as the "great change" occurring in American rural communities as they became more integrated into the national economy and culture. Émile Durkheim's analysis of the division of labor in "complex" societies offered another theoretical perspective for understanding the transformation of rural America, as did Georg Simmel's exploration of the psychological adaptations required by urban life, contrasting the rational, detached, and blase attitude of the city dweller with the emotion-based relationships of rural existence.

 As American rural sociology developed, it reversed some of the normative assessments of these European thinkers.
 While theorists like Simmel were concerned with the problems of urbanity, American scholars, influenced by events like the Country Life Commission, began to focus on the deficiencies and "problems" of rural life that were seen as distinct from those of the city.

 Some of the most rigorous and pioneering empirical work in early American sociology was conducted in rural areas by W.E.B.
 Du Bois.
 Long before the field was formally institutionalized, Du Bois undertook detailed, data-driven studies of rural Black communities.
 His 1898 study of Farmville, Virginia, for example, involved in-person surveys and statistical analysis of family structures, economics, education, and group life.
 Similarly, his research on the "Black Belt" regions systematically documented the socioeconomic conditions of rural African Americans, interpreting findings on land tenure, the tenant system, and social organization within the specific context of Southern rurality.